Offshore wind power in the United States: History and background

 Offshore wind power in the United States began to develop in the early 2000s.
 The Cape Wind project, proposed for Nantucket Sound in Massachusetts, was the first significant offshore wind project attempted in the U.S. However, it faced numerous challenges, including legal disputes, opposition from local communities, and environmental concerns, and was eventually canceled in 2017.

 The first operational offshore wind farm in the U.S., Block Island Wind Farm, was completed in 2016 off the coast of Rhode Island.
 It consists of five turbines and has a capacity of 30 MW.

 In the following years, states along the East Coast, including Massachusetts, New Jersey, and New York, began to set renewable energy targets that included offshore wind, creating a market for new projects.
 In 2021, the Biden administration announced its goal of installing 30 gigawatts of offshore wind power by 2030, as part of its broader efforts to combat climate change and promote clean energy.

-As of 2025, multiple projects are under development along the U.S. coasts, with large-scale offshore wind farms, such as Vineyard Wind in Massachusetts and South Fork Wind in New York, expected to begin operation in the coming years.
+The first commercial-scale offshore wind farm (greater than 100 MW), South Fork Wind (132 MW), began operation in federal waters off the coast of Rhode Island in 2024, with full commissioning on March 14, 2024.
+As of March 6, 2025, the total installed offshore wind capacity in the U.S. was 174 MW.
+Power from the first turbine of Vineyard Wind 1 started flowing into the ISO New England grid in January 2024.
+Construction of the wind farm was completed when the final wind turbine blades were installed on March 13, 2026.

+Construction was paused in late December 2025 due to a Trump administration order to pause all offshore wind leases to review "national security risks".
+A preliminary court injunction in January 2026 allowed construction to resume while the lawsuit proceeded.

+Impacted projects included Coastal Virginia Offshore Wind, Revolution Wind, Empire Wind 1, and Sunrise Wind.
+US$billions had been invested into these projects before the pause sent the industry into disarray.
+Additional projects that have not started construction, but have received Records of Decision (RODs) are Ocean Wind, New England Wind, Maryland Offshore Wind, Atlantic Shores South, and SouthCoast Wind.